Dans-labs/dariah/docs/Dux.md

 title: Dux (Appliances)
 ---

-Dux are appliances within the app, i.e. sets of components that all work with the same slice of the state.
+Dux (ducts) are appliances within the app, i.e. sets of components that all work with the same slice of the state
+A duct is a connector between a slice of the state and the components that work with that slice.

 We have organized dux as follows: